 Digital Detox for Physical, Mental, and Spiritual Rejuvenation

 Are you feeling burnt out on social media or suffering from screen fatigue after a week of online meetings?
-Do your hands feel cold after hours of typing or get brain fog when working next to a wifi router?
+Do your hands feel cold after hours of typing, or do you get brain fog when working next to a Wi-Fi router?
 If so, it may be time to give your body a break from technology.

 A digital detox gives the body’s cells a rest from the onslaught of radiofrequency (RF) radiation.
 Although I advocate turning off all devices (including wireless routers) at night, most people are still swimming in a sea of non-native electromagnetic fields while awake.
-Another benefit is a reset of attention span.
-With replete distractions born of a mobile information age, it has become a superpower to maintain extended, singular focus while others are multitasking themselves to stressed-out exhaustion.
+Another benefit of digital detoxing is a reset of attention span.
+With replete distractions born of a mobile information age, it has become a superpower to maintain extended singular focus while others are multitasking themselves to stressed-out exhaustion.

 These two benefits frame a period of time when amazing things can happen.
 You’d be surprised at the ease and insight that flows from a more relaxed, distraction-free environment.
-Sound just like what doctor Google wouldn’t order?
-Here’s how to successfully stage a digital detox intervention.
+Sounds like just what Dr. Google wouldn’t order, doesn’t it?
+Here’s how to successfully stage your own digital detox intervention.

 Choose your time frame.
-For some, one day a week free of computers, cellphones, and tablets is the only option if needing to interface with technology for work.
-With rare exception, I take Sunday as my weekly digital detox since work responsibilities are absent (by my choice and design), and the day is reserved for undistracted family time.
+For some, one day a week free of computers, cellphones, and tablets is the only option if interfacing with technology for work is necessary.
+With rare exception, I use Sunday as my weekly digital detox since work responsibilities are absent (by my choice and design) and the day is reserved for undistracted family time.
 A longer digital detox of a weekend or longer might coincide with a holiday break or family vacation.